-Although there is no agreement among the parties on the multiplication triple (A, B, C) (as such an agreement cannot be achieved with $t \ge n/3$) we are given certain guarantees about the triple (except with negligible probability):
+Although there is no agreement among the parties on the multiplication triple (A, B, C)(as such an agreement cannot be achieved with $t \ge n/3$ ) we are given certain guarantees about the triple (except with negligible probability):

-- When an honest slave P_i accepts a triple (A, B, C), then A and B are encryptions of values a and b, and C is an encryption of ab.
+- When an honest slave $P_i$ accepts a triple (A, B, C), then A and B are encryptions of values a and b, and C is an encryption of ab.
 Furthermore, the set of corrupted parties (the adversary) cannot distinguish a and b from uniformly random values.
-This is formalized by a game, where the adversary is given (a,b,c)=(D(a),D(b),D(c)) or (a,b,ab) for uniformly random $a,b\in\mathbb{Z}N$, by requiring that it distinguishes with probability negligibly close to $\frac{1}{2}$.
+This is formalized by a game, where the adversary has to distinguish (D(A), D(B), D(C))from (a, b, ab) with uniformly random $a, b \in \mathbb{Z}N$ with non-negligible advantage.
 Correctness follows from the correctness of the initial triple and the proofs of correct randomization.
-The indistinguishability follows from the fact that A and B result from t+1 randomizations, so A and B were randomized by at least one honest party P_i .
-Therefore a and b sum over the u_i respectively the v_i contributed by P_i .
-Furthermore, every randomizing party P_j proves knowledge of its randomizers u_j and v_j (using a concurrent, non-malleable proof of knowledge, see Section 2.4).
-Hence we can, by rewinding, extract the u_j and v_j from the view of the adversary.
-So, for the adversary, distinguishing a and a from uniformly random is equivalent to distinguishing a and a from uniformly random for at least one honest a which is impossible by the semantic security of the cryptosystem and the proofs given by a0 being concurrent zero-knowledge.

-- When an honest slave P_i accepts a triple (A, B, C) for a gate gid, then the plaintexts of A and B are indistinguishable from uniformly random values which are statistically independent from the plaintexts of any triple accepted for any other gate $gid' \neq gid$.
+The indistinguishability follows from the fact that A and B result from t+1 randomizations, so A and B were randomized by at least one honest party $P_i$ .
+Therefore a and b sum over the $u_i$ respectively the $v_i$ contributed by $P_i$ .
+Furthermore, every randomizing party $P_i$ proves knowledge of its randomizers $u_i$ and $v_i$ (using a concurrent, non-malleable proof of knowledge, see Section 2.4).
+Hence we can, by rewinding, extract the $u_i$ and $v_i$ from the view of the adversary.
+So, for the adversary, distinguishing a and b from uniformly random is equivalent to distinguishing $u_i$ and $v_i$ from uniformly random for at least one honest $P_i$ , which is impossible by the semantic security of the cryptosystem and the proofs given by $P_i$ being concurrent zero-knowledge. - When an honest slave $P_i$ accepts a triple (A, B, C) for a gate gid, then the plaintexts of A and B are indistinguishable from uniformly random values which are statistically independent from the plaintexts of any triple accepted for any other gate $gid' \neq gid$ .
 This does not follow from the above property which addresses the distribution of individual triples, but follows trivially from the fact that honest parties use different randomizers when contributing to different multiplication gates gid. - When for the same multiplication gate gid, two honest parties accept the triples (A, B, C) and (A', B', C'), respectively, then either the plaintexts of (A, B, C) and (A', B', C') are indistinguishable from uniformly random, statistically independent values to the adversary, or the adversary knows the plaintexts of A A' and B B'.
-This follows from the fact that either there is at least one honest party P_i that has randomized one triple in some position, but not the other one in the same position with the same (u_i, v_i) (then the plaintexts of the two triples are indistinguishable from uniformly random statistically independent values), or both triples have been randomized by exactly the same set of honest parties P_i in exactly the same positions with exactly the same (u_i, v_i) .
+This follows from the fact that either there is at least one honest party $P_i$ that has randomized one triple in some position, but not the other one in the same position with the same $(u_i, v_i)$ (then the plaintexts of the two triples are indistinguishable from uniformly random statistically independent values), or both triples have been randomized by exactly the same set of honest parties $P_i$ in exactly the same positions with exactly the same $(u_i, v_i)$ .
 In this case only the adversarially chosen randomizers are different, and they are known to the adversary in the sense that they can be extracted from the adversary in expected polynomial time.

 We now argue termination.
-Note that as long as at most t parties have randomized the triple, there are still $(n-t)-t\geq 1$ honest parties P_i which did not yet do so and thus, when requested, will eventually produce a randomization for gid and send it to P_k .
-Therefore, eventually a chain of t+1 randomizations will be achieved.
+Note that as long as at most t parties have randomized the triple, there are still $(n - t) - t \ge 1$ honest parties $P_i$ which did not yet do so and thus, when requested, will eventually produce a randomization for gid and send it to $P_k$ .
+Therefore, eventually a chain of t + 1 randomizations will be achieved.